psychemedia/storytelling-notes/unforeseen-traveling-storynotes.md

 *Tony "Monty" Hirst*

+*A young girl and her brother are given a secret that brings a community together, before a King's purchase from a traveling tinker ruins his banqueting table.
+A family heirloom and a kindly deed bring other stories to mind, set against a world where there was too much time..*

 First Isle of Wight Steampunk Festival, FuBar, Ryde, 3-4pm, Saturday September 21st, 2024.

 *Storynotes links can be found by adding the link fragments to the end of:*